rootmout/blog/src/content/projects.md

 ---
 ## April 2019 : Cocovoit
 Creation of a website whose application is comparable to that of blablacar.
 The objective is to be able to propose trips by specifying departure/arrival/price/number of seats and to be able to book the trips proposed by other users.
 Once the trip is booked, a qr code is sent to client and allows the driver to scan it at the departure in order to verify its authenticity.
+See [Presentation of the cocovoit project](/posts/presentation-of-the-cocovoit-project/).

 Demo : [cocovoit.lab.kelbert.fr](https://cocovoit.lab.kelbert.fr/)